Coach Award

 Recognition of prior learning

-Volleyball England’s recognition of prior learning (RPL) is the recognition of a learner’s prior formal learning; learning which has previously been formally accredited within an education system.
+Volleyball England’s Recognition of Prior Learning (RPL) is the recognition of a learner’s prior formal learning.
+This is learning which has previously been accredited within the education system or National Governing Body (NGB) education programme.
 This allows the learners exemption from Part 1 of the Coach Award course: the 1st4Sport Level 2 Certificate in Coaching (Sport and Physical Activity).

 Further information and how to apply is available here.